mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   At the end of the path, we turned a corner and crossed the train line just after the station, onto a side street into town.
 It was rather peaceful, as the first meal time had just passed into rest time.
 We reached the conduit office and quickly hopped off of Laen-Laen.
 I gave him a thankful pat on the neck and he gave me back a small whoop of acknowledgement.

-  When I entered, Žesse was already squatting at the phone desk attempting to reach the court.
+  When I entered, Jesse was already squatting at the phone desk attempting to reach the court.
 There was no space for two people at the desk, so I stayed standing closer to the door.
 The ceiling was a towering, ordered nest of small rails to different homes within Heiko.
 There was a big rail, which I assume went to Shaki.

   "Shaki Conduit, This is Heiko Conduit."